ykallday/BookStart/README.md

 2. Create a book detail view for the genre search function.
 3. Create export options for the wishlist.
 4. Create a 'more by this author' link within book details
-5. Add ratings from ratings API
+5. Add ratings from ratings endpoint or reviews from the book endpoint

 ##
 Getting Started/Installation Instructions: